ehendrix23/tesla_dashcam/README.rst

 provided As-Is.
 However, any issues or requests can be reported on `GitHub <https://github.com/ehendrix23/tesla_dashcam/issues>`__ and I will do my best (time permitting) to provide support.

+For Docker issues you can report them on the magicalyak `GitHub <https://github.com/magicalyak/tesla_dashcam/issues>`__

 Release Notes